phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git push origin mybranch
       (create a PR for CICE that will include CICE mods and a new version of Icepack)

-You just need to be a little careful to keep track of the Icepack and CICE changes separately.
+Basically, you are treating CICE and Icepack as separate repositories until the final step where you update the Icepack submodule version in CICE.

-## Change the Icepack submodule in CICE
+## Switch the Icepack Submodule Repository

-This is more advanced, but you can also change the submodule that Icepack is pointing to within a CICE repository.
-To do this, you need to modify the submodule repository, update the submodule version using git config, then commit and push the change.
+Two things define a specific version of a submodule, the repository of the submodule and the hash.
+These two parameters are defined separately, and it's quite possible to end up with a repository and hash that are inconsistent.
+The Icepack submodule in CICE is generally going to point to the CICE-Consortium Repository.
+Section (Update-Icepack-in-CICE) documents how to update the Icepack submodule version (hash) in CICE.
+This section will document how to change the submodule repository.
+If you follow the recommended workflow, **you should NEVER do this**.
+But for completeness, we include it in the documentation.
+To update the submodule repository, you will execute some git config commands,

       git clone https://github.com/username/CICE cice.mybranch --recursive
       cd cice.mybranch